cloudmesh-community/book/chapters/cloud/datacenter.md

 such data centers two decades ago, they dwarf the centers now deployed by industry to serve the long tail of customers.

-In general a data center will have the following components:
+In general, a data center has the following components:

-* Facility: the entire data center will be hosted in a building.
-The building may have specific requirements related to security, environmental concerns, or even the integration into the local community with for example providing heat to surrounding residences.
+* Facility: the entire data centers is hosted in a building.
+The building may have specific requirements related to security, environmental concerns, or even the integration into the local community with, for example, providing heat to surrounding residences.

-* Support infrastructure: This building will include a significant number of support infrastructure that addresses for example continuous power supply, air conditioning, and security For this reason you find in such centers
+* Support infrastructure: This building includes a significant number of support infrastructure that addresses for example continuous power supply, air conditioning, and security For this reason you find in such centers